Paul Goldschmidt Player Props: Cardinals vs. Pirates

 Pirates Pitching Rankings

-- The Pirates pitching staff is 26th in the league with a collective 7.8 strikeouts per nine innings.
+- The pitching staff for the Pirates has a collective eight K/9, which ranks 25th in MLB.

-- The Pirates have a 4.92 team ERA that ranks 20th across all MLB pitching staffs.
+- The Pirates' 4.54 team ERA ranks 16th among all league pitching staffs.

-- The Pirates rank 21st in baseball in home runs given up (17 total, 1.4 per game).
+- Pirates pitchers combine to rank 19th in baseball in home runs given up (17 total, 1.3 per game).

-- Velasquez (0-2) takes the mound for the Pirates to make his third start this season.
+- The Pirates are sending Oviedo (1-0) out to make his third start of the season.

-- The right-hander last appeared on Saturday against the Chicago White Sox, when he tossed 2 2/3 innings, allowing five earned runs while giving up six hits.
+- The righty last pitched on Sunday against the Chicago White Sox, when he threw 6 2/3 scoreless innings while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.